Want to jump straight to the answer?

 Drawdown Architectures — Know the Enforcement

-• Equity vs Balance: Equity DD accounts for floating P/L intraday; balance DD references closed equity.
+• Equity vs Balance: Equity DD counts floating P/L; balance DD references closed equity.

-• Static vs Trailing: Trailing headroom shrinks after new highs; static remains fixed.
+• Static vs Trailing: Trailing shrinks headroom after new highs; static stays fixed.

-• Intraday vs EOD: Intraday rules require path-aware sizing—plan for worst-case swings, not just net change.
+• Intraday vs EOD: Intraday enforcement requires path-aware sizing—engineer for the worst day, not the endpoint.

 Worked Sizing Example (SGD, Illustrative)